thomass171/tcp-flightgear/README.md

 Extension of base module 'traffic' with components of flightgear.
 These components should implement generic 'traffic' interfaces with Flightgear logic.

+### traffic-advanced
+Use cases that use the traffic implementations of 'traffic-fg'.
+The setup including unit tests also uses externally hosted bundles.

 ### platform-jme-ext
 Extension of platform-jme as a helper for faster dev cycles.
 In principle everything in project "tcp-flightgear" should be usable as plugin in "tcp-22".

+### platform-webgl-ext
+Extension of platform-webgl.

 # Credits